nsbarr/self-therapy/content/posts/ifs.md

 **It educates.** The Practice Partner assumes the individual already has a strong IFS background.
 So there's no educational or explanatory material.
 That said, whenever volunteers were stuck, it was natural for them to ask the Practice Partner for help.
 For example, when one tester expressed annoyance with a part, it encouraged them to unblend, as the system prompt instructed it to do.
 But when the tester asked for tips to unblend, the Practice Partner provided this unscripted answer (which will be better formatted in future versions):

->Yes.
-Try these steps: 1.
+>Try these steps: 1.
 Recognize you are blended with a part.
 You've done this by acknowledging annoyance.
 2. Ask the part to separate from you.
 Internal dialogue might be: 'I know you are there, and I'd like to understand you better.
 Can you step back just a little?'
 3. Use visualization.
 Imagine the part moving away from you, leaving you at the center.
 4. Check in with your feelings.
 After attempting to unblend, see how you feel towards the part now.
 Try this and then share how you feel towards the part.

 **It takes feedback.** I've tuned the Practice Partner to my own preferences over the course of several sessions, such that it now suits me quite well.
 To some extent, that same tuning is available to individuals, even if they don't have a way to edit the system prompt directly.
-One tester, feeling a bit overwhelemed by the multi-part questions the Practice Partner kept posing, asked "Can we please do these one at a time?"
+One tester, feeling a bit overwhelmed by the multi-part questions the Practice Partner kept posing, asked "Can we please do these one at a time?"
 It immediately complied, changing its approach for the duration of the session.
 Other corrective feedback works just as well; an individual can spontaneously switch between parts, or change the name of a previous part, and the tool adjusts seamlessly.

 **It draws connections.** The more one uses it, the more useful the Practice Partner becomes.
 This virtuous cycle has to do with the way that the system structures and represents data.
-To make this concrete, here is an exchange from a recent session that I had:
+To make this concrete, here is an exchange from a recent session:

 >**Nick**: Okay.
 Just settling in and contacting feelings in my belly.
 There's kind of a lot of shame circling around, and yesterday I sort of just had this throwaway day that...had me connecting with really low feelings for the first time in a while...
 Today I'm feeling better, but yeah almost that feeling of like wanting to be underground and eating and numbing and consuming as a way of kind of like... burial, burial under sensory experience.